PCS members follow the nurses' lead

 Nurses, refuse collectors, youth workers, teachers, lecturers and civil servants are being balloted.

-By Jeremy Dewar “A new deal for working people, a new social settlement for the UK” A LONDON TUC rally for the 18 June national demonstration heard speakers from a […]
+By Jeremy Dewar “A new deal for working people, a new social settlement for the UK” A LONDON TUC rally for the 18 June national demonstration heard speakers from a variety of disputes and strikes.
+Rail workers, teachers and lecturers, caterers and cleaners, civil servants were all represented.
+The eve-of-rally meeting, held at Congress House […]

 By a PCS member WITHOUT WARNING, let alone consultation, Boris Johnson has announced over 90,000 job cuts in the civil service.
-To add insult to injury he did so through […]
+To add insult to injury he did so through the pages of the virulently anti-worker Daily Mail, while suggesting the resultant savings would be used to cut taxes, benefiting the rich most.
+One in […]

 PCS is deciding whether to ballot its members for strike action.